 You probably already know why you need a grinder — though we have some tips if you misplace yours.
-If you’d like a quiet, compact grinder that will consistently crush a small number of coffee beans, a hand-operated model could be for you.
+If you’d like a quiet, compact grinder that will consistently crush a small number of coffee beans, then you’re on the hunt for the best hand coffee grinder.
 But which brand should you choose?

 Here are some key things to remember:

 There are a lot of good options at the top end.